 What platform do you use for online workshops?

 These are facilitated on Zoom which is free to download on a computer, tablet or smartphone.

 Will I need to keep my webcam on if I take part in an online course?

 Ideally, yes.
 It makes it easier for me to talk to you and for the course to be more engaging.
 I appreciate there may be times though when you might have to turn it off for a minute or so if something is going on in the background.

-The information, techniques and exercises provided within the courses available or downloads used during your own time are for educational purposes only.
 Do not use the hypnobirthing downloads or practice the techniques or exercises contained within these downloads whilst driving or operating machinery, If you suffer from epilepsy, clinical depression or any other nervous or psychiatric condition please check with your doctor / medical professional before using hypnosis as their can be individual contraindications.

 Do you have a course cancellation policy?